 If you are hoping to get your baby to sleep on the plane, reserving the right seats will make a difference!
 If you are flying with a lap infant, reserving a window seat will give you more privacy.

+An bassinet can be a real blessing on long haul flights.
 If you haven’t purchased a seat for your baby, then, if possible, reserve an airplane bassinet and the appropriate bulkhead seats.
 Some major airlines have bassinets for babies in airplanes.
 Which means, rather than holding your baby during long haul flights, you’ll have a place to lay baby down!
+We got a bassinet for our very first long haul flight on our trip to Barcelona with a baby – it was so nice!!

 Here are a few things to know about booking an airplane bassinet when flying with a baby: